Written by Hilary Keyes

 15 Unusual Things To Do In Ginza

-While most people will immediately equate Ginza with luxury shopping, there is so much more to see and do here than you may initially think!
+Ginza is famous for its shopping facilities, but there is so much more to enjoy here!
+The magnificent Kabukiza Theater, hidden shrines, a toy park, art galleries, and more!
 Here are 15 of the best, and some little known, things to do in Ginza.

 Built upon a former swampland, Ginza was named for the old Japanese silver mint that stood in this area in the 1600s.
 Now Ginza is known round the world as a luxury brand shopping haven, and throngs of visitors come here every day looking for the very best in both Western and Japanese fashions, home goods, and beauty items.

-It's also where you will find Kabukiza, the famous Kabuki theater that was rebuilt in 2013, and which has existed on this site for over 120 years, and is within walking distance from Tsukiji Fish Market, the largest fish market of its kind.
+It's also where you will find Kabukiza, the famous Kabuki theater that was rebuilt in 2013, and which has existed on this site for over 120 years.
 While there are plenty of famous spots to see and shop at in Ginza, there are also some lesser known things to do that you shouldn't miss out on here either.

 1. Ginza Yonchome - Appreciate the Architecture